andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Used to verify review eligibility (reviewer must have completed a booking for the resource)

 **Uniqueness:**
-- One review per user per resource enforced at database level
+- Multiple reviews per user per resource allowed (one review per completed booking)
-- UNIQUE constraint: (resource_id, reviewer_id)
+- No UNIQUE constraint on (resource_id, reviewer_id) - users can leave multiple reviews for the same resource
+- Each review can optionally link to a specific booking_id to prevent duplicate reviews for the same booking

 **Update Window:**
 - Reviews can be updated within 30 days of creation